 Step 3.
 Complete the FAFSA.

 The FAFSA is your application for federal, state, and college-based financial aid.
-Complete the form at fafsa.gov by the college’s priority date to get the best financial aid package.
+Complete the form at studentaid.gov by the college’s priority date to get the best financial aid package.
+You may also complete the FAFSA via the myStudentAid app.

 - The colleges you list on the application will use your FAFSA information (your income, assets, and family size) to award financial aid.